entropyxyz/entropy-core/crates/test-cli/README.md

 # Rust Test CLI

 This is a simple command-line interface (CLI) for Entropy built in Rust.
-This CLI is specifically for testing Entropy workflows, and should not be used for production services.
+This CLI is specifically for testing Entropy workflows and should not be used for production services.

 ## Requirements

-To use this CLI you need to have access to an Entropy network.
-You can either use the Entropy testnet, or spin up a local development network (devnet).
+To use this CLI, you need to have access to an Entropy network.
+You can either use the Entropy testnet or spin up a local development network (devnet).

 You'll also need the following dependencies: